Petroleum geologist and postcard collector drills into exploration and production history.

 Published in 2013, Texas Oil and Gas, is part of Arcadia Publishing’s series of books featuring historic postcards.

 Spencer also acknowledges excellent help from Texas oil and gas museums.
-“Historians are finding it more costly to use postcard and photographic collections of many museums and university libraries,” he explained, noting usage fees of up to $50 per image.
+“Historians are finding it more costly to use postcard and photographic collections of many museums and university libraries,” he explains, noting usage fees of up to $50 per image.
 “For that reason, it is refreshing when an author has an opportunity to work with individuals and institutions that provide the use of historical images at little to no cost.”

-Among others, Spencer has thanked Ryan Smith, executive director of the Texas Energy Museum in Beaumont, the archivists at the Matagorda County Museum in Bay City, and the staff at the Humble Museum in Humble.
-Spencer, a member of the American Association of Petroleum Geologists (AAPG) and a frequent contributor to professional journals, dedicated his book’s collection of historic images “to Texas oil and gas explorers, oil field workers, and oil producers, past and present.”
+Spencer, a member of the American Association of Petroleum Geologists (AAPG) and a frequent contributor to professional journals, dedicates his book’s collection of historic images “to Texas oil and gas explorers, oil field workers, and oil producers, past and present.”

 oil postcards